What are some tips for how to tell children about divorce?

 Identity of Self/Increasing Interaction with Peers Early Adolescence:

 At this stage, children are becoming more abstract thinkers.
 They are beginning to develop and discover their own identities.
-Children are now starting to move away from the security of the home.
+Older kids are now starting to move away from the security of the home.

 It's not so much a time of rebellion, but a time of exploration.
 The focus of their lives, no longer on the home and parents, it is now on peers.